-\textit{Sub-optimal receiver}.~The former results are valid assuming an optimal output detection.
-Here we show an explicit receiver design which is (i)\ easy to construct experimentally and (ii)\ able to approximate the optimal results.
-This sub-optimal receiver consists of a continuous variable Bell measurement (i.e., a balanced beam-splitter followed by two homodyne detectors) whose output is classically processed by a suitable $\chi ^{2}$ -test with significance level $\varphi $ (see Appendix for details).
-In this case the information gain $G$ can be optimized jointly over the signal bandwidth $M$ (i.e., the number of input TMSV states)\ and the significance level of the output test $\varphi $.
-As shown in Fig.~\ref{BellPIC}, the superiority of quantum reading is fully preserved both in the absence and presence of decoherence.
+\textit{Sub-optimal receiver}.~The former results are valid assuming optimal output detection.
+Here we show an explicit receiver design which is (i)\ easy to construct and (ii)\ able to approximate the optimal results.
+This sub-optimal receiver consists of a continuous variable Bell measurement (i.e., a balanced beam-splitter followed by two homodyne detectors) whose output is classically processed by a suitable $\chi^{2}$-test with significance level $\varphi$ (see Appendix for details).
+In this case the information gain $G$ can be optimized jointly over the signal bandwidth $M$ (i.e., the number of input TMSV states)\ and the significance level of the output test $\varphi$.
+As shown in Fig.~\ref{BellPIC}, the advantages of quantum reading are fully preserved.

-\textit{Discussion and conclusion}.~The remarkable advantages of quantum reading are related with the regime of few photons, roughly given by $ N\simeq 1\div 10^{2}$ photons per bit.
-Note that this is very far from the energy which is used in today's classical readers, roughly given by $N\simeq 10^{10}$ photons per bit \cite{Trates,DVDbook}.

-In order to fully understand the advantages connected with the few-photon regime, let us fix the mean signal power $P_{S}$ which is irradiated over the cell during the reading time.
-This quantity is approximately $ P_{S}=\hbar \omega NT^{-1}$.
-Here, for fixed power $P_{S}$, we can decrease $ N$ together with $T$.
-In other words, the regime of few photons can be identified with the regime of short reading times, i.e., high data-transfer rates.
-Thus our results indicate the existence of quantum\ transmitters which allow reliable \textit{ultra-fast} readout of digital memories.
-Besides this result, we have analogous consequences for the capacity.
-In fact, for fixed $P_{S}$, we can decrease $N$ while increasing $\omega $.
-In other words, the regime of few photons can also be identified with the regime of high frequencies, i.e., high densities \cite{Note}.
-Thus we have also proven the existence of quantum\ transmitters which can read, reliably, \textit{ultra-dense} digital memories.